Ten Must-Watch Halloween Movies

 Hey kids!
 It looks like Halloween is finally here!
 How festive!
 Oh, and since I like to toot my own Horror Horn as the resident dude who knows his shit about the spooky movies, I thought why not dip my toes in the already jam packed municipal pool and come up with my own list of Must Watch Halloween Movies!
 Sounds good, right?
 Okay then, let’s get moving, you’ve got watching to do!

-Newly released just last month, this movie absolutely deserves a spot on this list.
+This 2015 movie absolutely deserves a spot on this list.
 Basically, Dora is the heroine here and she has just discovered that she’s pregnant.
 Well, it’s Halloween and she doesn’t really want to go out since her boyfriend is supposed to pick her up for a party.
 Her mom takes her brother out, and then the fun really begins.
 It turns out evil entities want her unborn child… because EVIL!
 So they torment her like mad for the rest of the film all while her baby is growing at super speed!
 It’s atmospheric, chilling, and bizarre.
 Perfect for Halloween!

 9) Halloween 3: Season of the Witch